 The TESTSIG and RCV inputs will not overload with an input signal swing between ground and Vcc - 0.5 V. However, the SLIC output saturation point (at PT/PR) is a function of the device overhead.
-Default overhead with OVH = 0 is 3.14 dBm into 900 Ω .
+Default overhead with OVH = 0 is 3.14 dBm into 900 $\Omega$ .
 After that, output signal swing increases 1 V for every volt that overhead is increased.

-Overhead voltage may need to be increased to accommodate on-hook transmission of higher-voltage signals.
+Overhead voltage may need to be increased to accommodate on-hook transmission of higher-voltage signals, such as meter pulse.
+The following example is meant to illustrate the design procedure that can be followed.